My children receive free or reduced meals, do they have to go through a special line and only get certain food?

 Can I eat lunch with my child at his/her school?
 If so, what do I need to do?

 Absolutely, we would love to have you eat lunch with your child/children and visit our food service department.
 If your child attends an elementary school, you will need to order and pay for the lunch prior to or no later than breakfast time that same day.
 Notification is not required at our Middle School and High School level.
-The cost of an adult meal is $3.75 at all locations.
+Check current meal prices for the cost of adult meals.

 If you have any more questions or would like to contact us, you can do so by calling